- 09 May 2026

 Santa Gertrudis

 Santa Gertrudis is usually visited for a walk, a drink or a meal in the centre.
-The most convenient option is to leave the car in an outer area, such as this parking area in Santa Gertrudis, and walk a few minutes towards the square.
+The most convenient option is to leave the car in an outer area and walk a few minutes towards the square, avoiding driving too far into the busiest streets.

 Sant Carles

 Sant Carles is a common stop on routes through eastern Ibiza, especially if you want to visit Las Dalias or continue towards quieter areas in the north.
-To visit it calmly, you can leave your car in this parking area in Sant Carles.
+To visit it calmly, the best option is to leave the car in a well-located spot and explore the village on foot.

 Sant Josep

 Sant Josep works very well as a stop on the way to the beaches in the west and southwest.
-If you stop for lunch, a drink or a walk around the centre, the most practical option is to use this parking area in Sant Josep and avoid the most central streets.
+If you stop for lunch, a drink or a walk around the centre, the most practical option is to park in a convenient area and avoid the most central streets.

 Sant Jordi

 Sant Jordi is a useful area if you are heading towards Ses Salines, Es Cavallet, Playa d’en Bossa or the airport.
-Here, parking has a very practical purpose: leaving the car in a well-located spot, for example in this parking area in Sant Jordi, and continuing your route.
+Here, parking has a very practical purpose: leaving the car in a well-located spot and continuing your route without wasting time.

 Es Cubells

 Es Cubells is a small, peaceful village with very special views.
-It is best not to drive too far into the centre and to park carefully in a designated area such as this parking area in Es Cubells.
+It is best not to drive too far into the centre and to park carefully in a designated area before walking and enjoying the surroundings.

 Sant Joan